kayondomartin/rust/src/doc/rustc/src/command-line-arguments.md

 This modifier has no effect when building other targets like executables or dynamic libraries.

 The default for this modifier is `+bundle`.

-### Linking modifiers: `verbatim`

-This modifier is compatible with all linking kinds.

-`+verbatim` means that rustc itself won't add any target-specified library prefixes or suffixes (like `lib` or `.a`) to the library name, and will try its best to ask for the same thing from the linker.

-For `ld`-like linkers supporting GNU extensions rustc will use the `-l:filename` syntax (note the colon) when passing the library, so the linker won't add any prefixes or suffixes to it.
-See [`-l namespec`](https://sourceware.org/binutils/docs/ld/Options.html) in ld documentation for more details. \
-For linkers not supporting any verbatim modifiers (e.g. `link.exe` or `ld64`) the library name will be passed as is.
-So the most reliable cross-platform use scenarios for this option are when no linker is involved, for example bundling native libraries into rlibs.

-`-verbatim` means that rustc will either add a target-specific prefix and suffix to the library name before passing it to linker, or won't prevent linker from implicitly adding it. \
-In case of `raw-dylib` kind in particular `.dll` will be added to the library name on Windows.

-The default for this modifier is `-verbatim`.

-NOTE: Even with `+verbatim` and `-l:filename` syntax `ld`-like linkers do not typically support passing absolute paths to libraries.
-Usually such paths need to be passed as input files without using any options like `-l`, e.g. `ld /my/absolute/path`. \
-`-Clink-arg=/my/absolute/path` can be used for doing this from stable `rustc`.

 <a id="option-crate-type"></a>
 ## `--crate-type`: a list of types of crates for the compiler to emit